 The habit of saying yes looks like dedication.
-Over time, it can quietly erode effectiveness, well-being, and sense of self, explains Jennifer Edwards, DVM, ACC, CPC, ELI-MP, in this episode of The Resilient Vet.
+Over time, it can quietly erode effectiveness, well-being, and sense of self, explains Jennifer Edwards, DVM, ACC, CPC, ELI-MP, in this episode of The Resilient Vet: Mind and Body Strategies for Success.

 The new diets may help veterinarians manage pets with chronic kidney disease and concurrent skin or gastrointestinal concerns.

-List of available treatments for screwworm infestations in cattle, horses, sheep, goats, deer, swine, cats, dogs, exotic, zoo, and wildlife species.
-Plus guidance for practitioners before using these products.
+A list of available treatments for screwworm infestations in cattle, horses, sheep, goats, deer, swine, cats, dogs, exotic, zoo, and wildlife species, as well as guidance for practitioners before using these products.

-Federal officials have confirmed additional New World screwworm detections in Texas and New Mexico, bringing the total to five cases in six days, including the first in a companion animal since the parasite’s return to the United States.
+Federal officials have confirmed additional New World screwworm detections in Texas and New Mexico, bringing the total to 5 cases in 6 days, including the first in a companion animal since the parasite’s return to the United States.

-Christopher Lee, DVM, MPH, DACVPM, DACVM (Parasitology), on why the Texas detection signals something far bigger—and what clinicians need to do now.
+Christopher Lee, DVM, MPH, DACVPM, DACVM (Parasitology), on why the NWS detection in Texas signals something far bigger—and what clinicians need to do now.
 Plus: early warning signs, identification, lab submission, and risk to pets.

 The newly launched product is indicated for the induction and maintenance of general anesthesia in dogs and expands the range of inhalant anesthetic options available to veterinary practices.